Main Tesla Factory Sued for Racial Discrimination, Abuse Again

 Tesla’s Corporate Response to Alleged Racial Discrimination

 In their corporate response, Tesla boasts that its Employee Relations team “responds to and investigates all complaints,” and also mentioned its Diversity, Equity, and Inclusion team.
 In the published lawsuit, these internal teams are cited as being negligent toward worker privacy.
 One incident describes a human resources staff member who notified a supervisor of a worker’s accusations against them almost immediately after the complaint was filed.
 The Black worker suffered further retaliation as a result, including unjustified write-ups for “belligerence” and perpetual harassment from their accused supervisor.

 The electric vehicle company known for its outspoken CEO, or self-proclaimed “Technoking,” has a fervent mission to drive a new generation into the future of technology.
 The firm continues to hold its own line that it has established a “safe, fair, respectful, and inclusive” workplace.
 The new lawsuit follows a 2021 Federal Court decision in favor of Owen Diaz, a Black contractor who worked at the Tesla Fremont factory who also faced racial abuse from superiors and staff members that went unresolved.
 The Court ordered Tesla to pay the defendant $137 million in damages.

 Seek Legal Assistance Today

-If you are experiencing racial discrimination in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are experiencing racial discrimination in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.